lixinlong1998/CoSfM/README.md

 Click **COLMAP-3.6-windows-cuda.zip** or **COLMAP-3.6-windows-no-cuda.zip** (depending on whether your device has NVIDIA GPU enabled) to download.
 After downloading, you will get a compressed file.
 Simply unzip it.
 Next, double-click "RUN_TESTS" to test the environment.
 If there are no issues, the COLMAP are successfully installed and you can directly double-click "COLMAP" to enter the software's graphical interface.
 Please remember the path to COLMAP.bat, as it will be needed for subsequent configurations.

+## Tutorial

+After installation, please check the documentation to get the configuration and parameter settings

 #  License
+Please note the licenses of COLMAP if you choose to use it